-Arnold encourages jewelers to step around the counter and put themselves in the consumers spot, figure out what they want to know about, and say yes to what they want, not what’s comfortable for them.
+Arnold encourages jewelers to step around the counter and put themselves in the consumer’s spot, figure out what they want to know about, and say yes to what they want, not what’s comfortable for them.

 Below or Above Ground

-An advocate for brands, Jain underscores the importance of sales training to interpret what a brand stands for and give sales associates a simple way to translate that, one to three key things to relate to customers.
-“Keep it simple and focus on what the guest is there to do, buy a gift to make someone happy.”
+An advocate for brands, Jain underscores the importance of sales training to interpret what a brand stands for and give sales associates a simple way to translate that one to three key things to relate to customers.
+“Keep it simple and focus on what the guest is there to do; buy a gift to make someone happy.”

 Russell Weisenberg, vice president of sales for Aneri Jewels in New York City, which cuts and polishes both earth and lab-grown diamonds, is bullish on natural diamonds, reporting that consumers continue to buy them in wedding rings and wardrobe staples, even through the pandemic.
-But he also recognizes lab-grown diamonds as an emerging market, which is popular with younger generations of jewelry consumers that cannot be ignored.
-“The more we’re talking about diamonds in general the better for everyone in our industry.”
+But he also recognizes lab-grown diamonds as an emerging market, which is popular with younger generations of jewelry consumers and cannot be ignored.
+“The more we’re talking about diamonds in general, the better for everyone in our industry.”

-Echoing that sentiment, Arnold finds presenting lab-grown diamonds to his younger clientele easier than to those celebrating their 25th anniversary.
+Echoing that sentiment, Arnold finds presenting lab-grown diamonds to his younger clientele easier than those celebrating their 25th anniversary.

-But, that’s okay.
+But that’s okay.
 It’s all about what the customer wants.